etirouthier/keras_dna/docs/modelwrapper.md

 ## Introduction

-`ModelWrapper` is a class designed to unify the keras model to its corresponding keras_dna generator.
-It is especially useful to train, evaluate the model or predict with the model.
+`ModelWrapper` is a class designed to attach the keras model to its corresponding keras_dna generator.
+It is especially useful to train, evaluate the model or make prediction with the model.
 The basics arguments are:

-- `model`: compiled keras model
+- `model`: a compiled keras model
 - `generator_train`: a keras_dna generator restricted to the chromosomes one wants to train on.
 - `generator_val`: a keras_dna generator restricted to the chromosomes one wants to validate on.
 It must return the same shape as `generator_train`.
 - `validation_chr`: if `generator_val`is absolutely identical to `generator_train` except for the chromosomes included then just pass the validation chromosome with this keyword (no need to pass a `generator_val`).